plz/E-Series-Graphite-Grafana/README.md

 This repository contains a perl script that can connect to the NetApp Santricity web proxy, and collect performance metrics from a E-Series Storage Appliance.

+It's also possible to use the tool to monitor E-Series systems that run SANtricity System Manager (E2800), that is the embedded management application & REST Api.

 You can also use the Grafana Dashboard provided to visualize the collected metrics.

 Data Collection
 --------------------------------------------------------------------------------
 * `graphite-collector/eseries-metrics-collector.pl` - Script that will connect
-   to the web proxy and collect data, and pushes it to graphite.
-You'll need a functioning web proxy as pre-requisite.
+   to the web proxy or the embedded rest api (e2800) and collect data, and pushes it to graphite.
+You might need a functioning web proxy as pre-requisite.

 The collection script has been running on several Linux Systems with the following specs: